Stability of the Non-Symmetric Space $E_7/\mathrm{PSO}(8)$: Preliminaries

 where $\delta_\g$ is the half-sum of positive roots of $\g$.
 We omit the superscript $Q$ if the inner product is clear from context.
 When working on a normal homogeneous space $M=G/H$ with metric induced by $Q$, we will encounter Casimir operators of both Lie algebras $\g$ and $\h$.
 Unless otherwise stated, the inner product on $\g$ will be $Q$ and the inner product on $\h$ will be the restriction $Q\big|_{\h\times\h}$.

-Suppose $\g$ is semisimple and $\h\subset\g$ is a subalgebra.
+Suppose $\g$ is a compact Lie algebra, i.e.~$B_\g$ is negative definite, and $\h\subset\g$ is a subalgebra.
 Fix the standard inner product $-B_\g$ on both $\g$ and $\h$ and consider the adjoint representation $\g$ as a representation of $\h$.
 An easy calculation then shows that

 In particular the Casimir operator of $\g$ on its adjoint representation satisfies the normalization condition

 On a normal homogeneous space $M=G/H$ the standard curvature endomorphism $q(\Rcr)$ of the reductive connection $\CR$ acts as